symfony-swoole/swoole-bundle/README.md

     Since Swoole HTTP Server runs in Event Loop and does not flush memory between requests, to keep DX equal with normal servers, this bundle uses code replacement technique, using `inotify` PHP Extension to allow continuous development.
 It is enabled by default (when the extension is found) and requires no additional configuration.
 You can turn it off in bundle configuration.

     _Remarks: This feature currently works only on a Linux host machine.
 It probably won't work with Docker, and it is possible that it works only with configuration: `swoole.http_server.running_mode: process` (default)._

+-   Access logs, (disabled by default) logs are configurable is a same way as apache mod log.
+Documentation of this feature is available [here](docs/swoole-access-logs.md).

 ## Requirements